Breanna Stewart, other moms on US women's basketball team enjoy rare moments chasing Olympic history

 “They’re just going to continue to grow with one another,” Stewart said.
 “But also, we all feel the same mom life as well.
 So like being great on and off the court and understanding, you know, how difficult that is.”

-That’s the lesson Olympic newcomer Sabrina Ionescu —who is learning firsthand as a self-described “kid magnet.”
-Parents regularly manage work and childcare.
+That’s the lesson Olympic newcomer Sabrina Ionescu — who doesn’t have a child herself but is a self-described “kid magnet.”
+She appreciates how her teammates regularly manage work and childcare.

 These women have their children around while competing not only against the world but history.
 The only other team to win seven straight gold medals were the U.S. men’s basketball program between 1936 and 1968.